ProxeusApp/proxeus-core/README.md

 # Proxeus Core
 ----------------
-Main repository of the Proxeus platform.

-Proxeus combines a powerful document automation tool with the wide-ranging blockchain functionalities, enabling users to digitize, secure, and extract value from their IP.
-You can access the source code of this application and various extensions on [GitHub](https://github.com/ProxeusApp).
+Proxeus combines a powerful automation tool with a form builder, document generator and blockchain connection - enabling you to digitize, secure, and tap into the value of data flows.
+Access the full source code of available modules and extensions [@ProxeusApp](https://github.com/ProxeusApp).

 ![Screenshot of Proxeus workflow from the handbook](https://github.com/ProxeusApp/community/raw/master/handbook/Proxeus%20-%20The%20Complete%20Handbook_html_10299e76126cc024.png)